Hi. My name is Tanner.

 Ahh, the big question.
 How do you make money from your site?
 I’ll be honest.
 It takes some hard work.
 But it’s not impossible.

 The easiest way is to sign up with Google Adsense.
 This is a program where you put in a small bit of code on your site and it will display relevant ads.
-When we first started out, we earned money exclusively through Adsense:
+When I first started out a few years back, I earned money exclusively through Adsense:

 Once you grow more traffic, then you can increase your earnings any number of ways, including affiliate offers, sponsored posts, and more.
 I won’t get into those here, but they are extremely lucrative.